-Completing the official bankruptcy paperwork is relatively straightforward—you’ll follow the easy-to-understand instructions provided on the top of each page.
-You’ll also find instructions in the left-hand column immediately next to each question.
+Completing the official bankruptcy paperwork is relatively straightforward—you'll follow the easy-to-understand instructions provided at the top of each page.
+You'll also find instructions in the left-hand column immediately next to each question.

-Keep in mind, however, that the forms don’t explain what will happen in your case.
-Before filing, you should understand the law, including whether you’ll be able to protect your property.
-You’ll also want to know whether your debts will qualify for a discharge—the order that wipes out your obligations.
-If you’re unsure, consult with a bankruptcy attorney.
+However, keep in mind that the forms don't explain what will happen in your bankruptcy case.
+Before filing, you should understand the law, including whether you'll be able to protect your property.
+You'll also want to know whether your debts will qualify for a discharge—the order that wipes out your obligations.
+If you're unsure, consult with a bankruptcy attorney.

-The court organized the bankruptcy forms by the type of information that you’ll disclose on each.
+The court organized the bankruptcy forms by the type of information you'll disclose on each.

-The Voluntary Petition for Individuals Filing for Bankruptcy form acts as the cover sheet for your paperwork.
-On it, you’ll provide your name and address, as well as:
+The Voluntary Petition for Individuals Filing for Bankruptcy form is the cover sheet for your paperwork.
+On it, you'll provide your name and address, as well as:

-If you’re filing a joint petition, you’ll include your spouse’s information, too.
+If you're filing a joint petition, you'll also include your spouse's information.

 You'll describe all of the property that you own on Schedule A/B: Property, including: